lincolnloop/django-dynamic-raw-id/README.md

 django-salmonella
 =================

-A raw_id_fields widget replacement that handles display of an object's string value on change and is overridable via a template.
+A raw_id_fields widget replacement that handles display of an object's string value on change and can be overridden via a template.

 Installation
 ------------